 First-time homebuyers who are eligible for an equity loan can borrow up to 20% (40% in London) of the purchase price of a new build home.

-How much you can spend on your home will depend on which region it is in, in the East Midlands this will be capped at £261,900.
+How much you can spend on your home depends on which region it is in, in the East Midlands this is capped at £261,900 and in the West Midlands this is capped at £255,600.

 You won’t be charged interest on the equity loan for the first 5 years.
 Interest fees start at 1.75% and rise each year in April by the Consumer Prices Index (CPI) plus 2%.
 You pay a monthly management fee of £1 for the life of the equity loan.